esmarkowski/you_look_fine/README.md

 ## Command-line arguments

-- `--repeat-delay`: The delay between repetitions, in milliseconds.
-Default is 5000.
-- `--motion-threshold`: The motion detection threshold, in milliseconds.
-Default is 50000.
+- `--motion-threshold`: The motion detection threshold.
+Default is 10000.
-- `--max-time-between-requests`: The maximum time between requests, in seconds.
-Default is 15.
+- `--max-time-between-requests`: The maximum time between requests, in milliseconds.
+Default is 500000.
 - `--debug`: Enable debug mode.
-If this flag is present, the program will print a debug message instead of sending a request to the API.
+If this flag is present, the program will run in debug mode.
-- `--mute`: Mutes TTS.
+- `--mute`: Mutes the audio.
+If this flag is present, the program will run without audio.
-- `--run-once`: Runs until motion is detected and compliment is delivered.
+- `--run-once`: Runs until detection is made and compliment is given.
+If this flag is present, the program will exit after one detection and compliment.
-- `--vision-prompt TEXT`: Instructions for vision.
-Default: Give a short compliment based on the person's appearance in the image.
-Call out distinct features.
+- `--vision-prompt`: Instructions for vision.
+Default: "Give a short compliment based on the person's appearance in the image.
+Call out distinct features."
-- `--voice TEXT`: The voice to use for text-to-speech.
+- `--voice`: The voice to use for text-to-speech.
 Default is 'fable'.
 Choices are 'alloy', 'echo', 'fable', 'onyx', 'nova', 'shimmer'.
+- `--infer-action`: Infer action in the scene from multiple frames.
+If this flag is present, the program will infer actions.
+- `--capture-frames`: The number of frames to capture when inferring action.
+Default is 1.
+- `--capture-frames-delay`: The delay between capturing frames, in milliseconds.
+Default is 1000.
 - `--camera`: The camera source.
 Can be an integer for a local camera or a string for an RTSP URL.
 Default is 0.

 ## Examples

 #### Run until motion is detected